emqx/cloud-docs/en_US/rule_engine/introduction.md

 - Professional Deployment
   - The resource technically only supports internal network access, so you need to configure [VPC peering](../deployments/vpc_peering.md) before creating the resource and open the security group.
   - If public access is needed in a professional environment, [NAT Gateway](../vas/nat-gateway.md) can offer the abilities.
+- BYOC Deployment
+  - It is recommended to access resources through an internal network to enhance network security and performance.
+Before creating resources, you need to configure a peering connection between the VPC where the resources are located and the VPC where the BYOC deployment is located in the cloud platform console.
+Additionally, you should open relevant security groups.
+For detailed steps, please refer to the [Create BYOC Deployment - VPC Peering Configuration](../create/byoc.md#vpc-peering-configuration) section.
+  - If you need to access resources through the public network, please configure a NAT gateway for the VPC where the BYOC deployment is located in your cloud platform console.

 ::: tip
 Serverless deployments don't support Data Integrations.